 I went to public schools through the start of grade seven.
-Fourth through seventh grade was in the Evanston school system, which was nationally regarded as very good (Evanston Township High School was at the time regarded one of the best public high schools in the nation).
-Nonetheless, by the time I showed up, a permissive and secular educational philosophy had thoroughly vitiated that school system.
+Fourth through seventh grade was in the Evanston school system, which was nationally regarded as outstanding (Evanston Township High School was at the time regarded one of the best public high schools in the nation).
+Nonetheless, by the time I showed up, a permissive and secular educational philosophy had thoroughly undercut that school system.

 Discipline was horrible.
-I was constantly being assaulted and getting into fights.
+I was constantly being assaulted and getting into fights that I did not start.
 I remember being chased during recess outside by a boy with a baseball bat who meant to use it on me.
 When he threw it at me, I tried to get my hands on it and I meant to use it on him, I was so angry.
-My hands fumbled and I couldn’t get a grip on it, so I just ran inside.
-Looking back, I think it was the grace of God that I didn’t beat his head in.
+My hands fumbled and I couldn't get a grip on it, so I just ran inside.
+Looking back, I think it was the grace of God that I didn't beat his head in.

 On another occasion, I remember one boy waiting outside the school complex to beat me up, with about ten of his companions waiting to enjoy the festivities.
 They were all outside in clear view with clear intent.
 The assistant principal happened to be there.
 I pointed out to him all the boys standing around and that they meant to do me harm.
 Rather than take action, he simply shooed me to the door.
 I was totally disgusted.
 Rather than go out that way, I went to the very rear of the school and walked the long way home.
 There were many more incidents like this.

-Yet, despite all this, my parents wouldn’t pull me out of the school system.
+Yet, despite all this, my parents wouldn't pull me out of the school system.
 My dad, as I mentioned, was from a thoroughly blue-collar background.
-The best he offered me here was advice on how to fight.
-What finally caused my parents to pull me from the school was a complete disintegration of the curriculum in the seventh grade.
+The best he offered me here was advice on how to fight and defend myself.
+He also spoke with the school administration on my behalf, but that made no difference.
+What finally caused my parents to pull me from the school was a disintegration of the curriculum in the seventh grade.

 I give this background, because it helps explain some of my contrarian ways.
 I came to loathe the permissive and secular philosophy that I saw as responsible for the utter nonsense I had to endure in the Evanston school system, the same philosophy that provides such a cozy home for Darwinian naturalism.